Complete Guide to Raw Material Inventory Management

 How to track and manage your raw material inventory to increase profits, become more organized and grow your business.

-In our ultimate guide to raw material inventory management, we’ll walk you through how to gain control of your raw material processes and show you the methods of calculating your inventory valuations and costings.
+In this guide to raw materials inventory management, we’ll walk you through how to gain control of your raw material processes, the methods for calculating inventory valuations and costings, and the software that makes it manageable.

 What is Raw Material Inventory Management?

 Raw materials are the building blocks that manufacturers use to create their products.
 If you make soap, for example, your raw materials might include olive oil, coconut oil, lye, and water.
+If you make candles, your raw materials might include wax, fragrance oils, dyes, and containers.
 If you make furniture, your raw materials might be wood, metal, fabric, and paint.

 Tracking your raw materials effectively means keeping accurate records of how much raw material you have on hand at any given time.